yongsannnn/Assignment-One/readme.md

 Nav bar is intentionally placed at the bottom of the page so that mobile users can access them easily.

+The nav bar will move to the top when it is on desktop/laptop view.

 ![Skeleton Design for Home Page](images/skeleton-home.png)

 ## Gym Tracker Page